intel/systemc-compiler/components/common/README.md

 # SctCommon

-Common SystemC library for SMEM, ISCS and others
+Common SystemC library for Intel Compiler for SystemC

 ## Temporal assertions in SystemC